-“Stand therefore, having girded your waist with truth,” the apostle Paul wrote in Ephesians 6:14.
-How does truth serve as a defense in the armor of God?
+“Stand therefore, having girded your waist with truth,” Paul wrote in Ephesians 6:14.
+How does the belt of truth serve as a defense in the armor of God?

-The very idea of truth as an absolute—as a constant—has been pushed further and further aside.
-Truth is often viewed as a subject for philosophical debate or as a concept that changes as the world changes around us.
+The very idea of truth as an absolute—as a constant—is becoming less and less popular.
+For many people, truth has become a subject for philosophical debate or a concept that changes as the world changes around us.

 The idea of absolute truth is inseparable from the life of Jesus Christ and from the Bible.
 Jesus defined Himself as “the way, the truth, and the life” (John 14:6).
 He also defined the Word of God as truth: “Sanctify them by Your truth.
 Your word is truth” (John 17:17).
 In a world that drifts without absolutes, these words are an anchor!
 Jesus Christ and the Bible (the Word of God) represent absolute truth!

 The doubts and debates about the existence of absolute truth existed in Christ’s time also.
 When He was put on trial for His life, Jesus was asked by the Roman governor Pontius Pilate if He was indeed proclaiming Himself to be a king, as the Jews claimed.
 He answered that He came to bear witness to truth.
 “For this cause I was born, and for this cause I have come into the world, that I should bear witness to the truth.
 Everyone who is of the truth hears My voice” (John 18:37).

 Pilate’s response was a question: “What is truth?”
 (John 18:38).

 That’s a question we need to be able to answer today.